 - 📌 Sidari, where to stay in Corfu for young couples

-- 📌 Agios Georgios Pagon, peacefull area, beautiful bay, golden, sandy beach
+- 📌 Agios Georgios Pagon, beautiful bay, golden, sandy beach

-- 📌 Barbati, on the northeast coast of Corfu
+- 📌 Paleokastritsa, picturesque village of the island of Corfu

-- 📌 Liapades, small traditional village in the western Corfu
+- 📌 Liapades, fabulous traditional village in the western Corfu

 - 📌 Glyfada, the most popular beach on Corfu island